 - The top 5 export destinations (volume) in 2022 were Mexico, China, Cuba, Taiwan, and Philippines.

 - Americans consume more chicken (young meat chicken and fowl) than anyone else in the world – 100.6 pounds per capita in 2022 – the number one protein consumed in the United States.

 - The top 7 broiler producing states are: North Carolina, Georgia, Arkansas, Alabama, Texas, Mississippi, and Delaware.

 |Number of workers indirectly employed||1.5 million|

 |Amount of corn used for broiler and breeder feed||More than 1.4 billion bushels|

 |Amount of soybean (meal component) used for Broiler and breeder feed||More than 580 million bushels|

 |Amount of mixed feed used||65 million tons|

-Source: All data is from USDA.
+Source: USDA and NCC.
 No estimated or forward-looking figures are provided by NCC.